-Private instruction in piano, normally the fourth semester of study for a music major or minor.
-At the end of this semester, students will perform in a jury audition to determine their continuation in the music program as music major or minors.
+Private instruction in guitar for a music major or minor.
+At the end of second year of study, students will perform in a jury audition to determine their continuation in the music program as a music major or minor.
 1 credit = one 30-minute weekly lesson with a 30-minute weekly studio class.